 * Unitisation applies to accumulation style arrangements and TelstraSuper RetireAccess®.
 It does not apply to Defined Benefit arrangements.
 Your super's value is calculated after deducting where applicable, any insurance costs, contribution taxes and administration fee.

 The value of your units can go up or down from day to day as it reflects returns on the investments in your chosen investment option.
 A new unit price will be set daily as the value of the underlying assets in the investment option(s) changes.

 - Contributions made by your employer and yourself buy units in the investment options you have chosen.

 - Any money withdrawn from your account reduces the number of units held.

 - Units make understanding your super easier because you can track the value of your super using the number of units you have and the daily unit prices.

 How unit prices are set

 Unit prices reflect earnings on the investments of your chosen investment option.
-A new buy and sell price is set each Victorian Business Day^ for each investment option, reflecting the changing value of the underlying assets in the investment option(s) and transactional and operational costs.
+A new buy and sell price is set each Melbourne Business Day^ for each investment option, reflecting the changing value of the underlying assets in the investment option(s) and transactional and operational costs.